|Payroll deductions||Tax & NI deducted at source||No deductions||*No deductions|

 Significance of Permanent Place of Work

-The expenditures that has the greatest impact on the production budget, are costs incurred by staff engaged on a production, for travel from base to home, accommodation and meals at or near base.
+The expenditures that have the greatest impact on the production budget, are costs incurred by staff engaged on a production, for travel from base to home, accommodation and meals at or near base.
 Where location catering is being used on the production this will be exempt.
 Base is determined by whether the time spent in one particular location is all or nearly all of the remaining time of the contract.
 It is assumed that the HMRC (section 339(5) ITEPAct 2003) intends the term ‘all or nearly all’ to be more than 80% of time spent in a given location.